patel-esha/BitTorrent/README.md

 # Testing Setup
 To set up the development environment for this project, make sure to:
 * change the IP address in the connectToPeer method in Peer.java to your local IP.
-* create multiple configurations if you're in Clion.
+* create multiple configurations/instances, which is straightforward if you're in Clion.
 Make sure to add a program argument for each one that is the port number you want that instance to run on.
 Each instance should have a different port number.
 For example:
   * Instance 1: Program Arguments: 5000
   * Instance 2: Program Arguments: 5001
   * Instance 3: Program Arguments: 5002